 At DISA Global Solutions, we have hundreds of panel configurations available through our lab partners.
 These drugs can be misused with potentially, deadly side effects, thus creating an unsafe working environment for employees and those around them.

 Legalized marijuana is available in some states throughout the U.S, both recreationally and medically.
 These options sometimes can get confusing when testing for the drug.
 Upstream and downstream test under the normal consortium panel, so regardless if an employee was in a legal state partaking in the use of the drug, our panel includes marijuana, so they can register as a positive test result.
 With the DOT adopting the proposal to authorize MROs to conduct THC-V testing, DISA Global Solutions expects to also see a rise in THC-V tests, which determines if a positive marijuana result was from recreational or medicinal marijuana.

 Testing under reasonable suspicion means that an employee who might be acting strange, or exhibiting symptoms, or signs of drug usage can be subject to a reasonable suspicion drug test by his or her supervisor.
 These rules can vary, and both upstream and downstream have testing under the appropriate policy required by the contractor company and documented by the site supervisor.

 DISA Global Solutions strives to provide you with the latest information on industry standards and changes.
-For more information, stay tuned for article 2 of this 4 part series, or download the full report now!
+For more information, download the full report now!